piavW/BootcampNotes/notes.md

 ### To create a new branch in Git and pull from your pairprogrammer when using yarn

 `$ git branch`shows your branches
 To abort/stop a git merge: `$ git merge --abort` this is preferred over  `$ git reset --hard HEAD`

 To add branch:
 `$ git checkout -b adding_contacts <this is the name of our branch>` `$ git remote add clarissa GitHubRepoUrl`
 `$ git pull clarissa adding_contacts`

 Go to VSC and click accept incomming or accept other thing if merge is prompted.
 `$ yarn install`
 `§ yarn run cucumber`
 `§ yarn run build`
 All done, now write your code
 `$ git push origin adding_contacts`

+To check differences between branches:
+`$ git diff master..otherBranchName`

 ---

 To install a version of ruby: $rvm install ruby 2.3.1

 ---